Commercial Fishing and Shipping Injuries in Coos Bay, Oregon

 The Jones Act allows seamen to recover who were injured as result of their employer’s negligence.
 Under the Jones Act, employers must provide its crewmen with a reasonably safe to work and use reasonable care to prevent injury.
 They are also responsible for the negligence of other crewmen.
 Employers cannot sacrifice profits and speed at the expense of the safety of their crewman.
 If negligence played any role in the injury, no matter how slight, the employer will be liable under the Jones Act.

-Kraft Davies, PLLC is a nationally recognized leader in maritime personal injury law.
+Kraft Davies Olsson PLLC is a nationally recognized leader in maritime personal injury law.
 Kraft Davies has significant experience representing Coos Bay seaman against vessel owners, maritime employers, and maritime insurance companies.
 If you or a loved one were injured in a commercial fishing or shipping accident, contact the attorneys at Kraft Davies today at 206-624-8844 or through this website.